evashort/homophone/README.md

 1. Run `git clone https://github.com/evanshort73/elm-pairing-heap.git` so that `elm-pairing-heap` and `homophone` are side-by-side in the same directory

-1. Run `elm-make src/Main.elm --output elm.js`
+1. Run `elm-make src/Main.elm --output elm.js --warn`

 1. Open `index.html` in Firefox (Chrome prevents it from loading the data files)